18 TRUTHS MOST DATING COACHES WON’T TELL YOU

-The average dating coach is similar to the average physical fitness trainer.
+Average dating coaches are similar to average physical fitness trainers.
 They’re too broke to be honest with you…

-They don’t want to scare you off with the truth (no, that would cost them money).
-Dating coaches are generally desperate for clients, so they don’t turn away someone that they really shouldn’t be working with.
-This is why I cringe if I’m introduced as a “dating coach” (because most aren’t honest enough to get you the best results).
+Dating Coaches don’t want to scare you off with the truth (no, that would cost them money).
+Dating coaches are generally desperate for clients, so they don’t turn away someone who they really shouldn’t be working with.
+This is why I cringe if I’m introduced as a “dating coach” (because most dating coaches aren’t honest enough to get you the best results).

-I figured I would fill you in on some of the things they likely won’t tell you.
+I figured I would fill you in on some of the things dating coaches likely won’t tell you.
 I present:

 18 Truths Most Dating Coaches Won’t Tell You:

 1) Though you say you are wanting to find “love”, it’s above 90% likelihood that you are actually chasing validation and control.

 You know how you fall for someone more when you discover that they’ve been interested in you?
 Yeah?!?
 That’s not good… It’s common, but not good.
 It’s a sign of you falling for people mainly because they validate you as attractive and unique.